peterlarkin/actions-eleventy/README.md

-# GitHub Action for Eleventy
+# GitHub Action for eleventy-webpack

-Use this action to build your static website with [Eleventy](https://www.11ty.io/).
+Use this action to build your static website with [eleventy-webpack](https://github.com/clenemt/eleventy-webpack).
+If you're using the basic 11ty build, use the [Eleventy Action](https://github.com/marketplace/actions/eleventy-action) this repo is forked from.

-To use it, create a `.github/workflows/eleventy_build.yml` file which [uses this repository](https://help.github.com/en/articles/workflow-syntax-for-github-actions#jobsjob_idsteps) as an action.
+To use it, create a `.github/workflows/eleventy_build.yml` file which uses this repository as an action.

 Here's an example which builds the site with this action, then deploys to GitHub Pages with [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages):